newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Crimes committed by youthful offenders and children

 Where a record qualifies for automatic sealing, the arrestee does not have to do anything.
-However, certain misdemeanor and felony arrests must be sealed by filing a petition with the court.
+However, certain misdemeanor and felony arrests are sealed by filing a petition with the court.
 Below are the eligibility criteria:

-• The individual must have no more than 2 misdemeanors or 1 misdemeanor and 1 felony conviction and must have been crime-free for 10 years.
+• The individual should have no more than 2 misdemeanors or 1 misdemeanor and 1 felony conviction, and needs to be crime-free for 10 years.
 Sex offenses, serious felonies, and violent felonies are ineligible for sealing.

-• The individual must have completed a drug treatment program.
+• The individual is required to complete a drug treatment program.
 In that case, they may qualify for conditional sealing.

-Criminal Procedure Law § 160.59 sets out the procedure for sealing arrest and criminal records after 10 years.
-Generally, a petitioner must follow these steps:
+The New York Criminal Procedure Law § 160.59 sets out the procedure for sealing arrest and criminal records after 10 years.
+Generally, a petitioner may apply these steps:

-• Request and submit a Criminal Disposition Certificate form to the court.
-A separate form must be completed for each case to be sealed.
-A fee is required to obtain a Certificate of Disposition ($5 outside NYC; $10 within NYC).
+• Request and submit a Criminal Disposition Certificate Form to the court; a separate form should be completed for each case to be sealed.
+Obtaining a Certificate of Disposition involves fees ($5 outside NYC; $10 within NYC)

-• Fill out the Sealing Application (Notice of Motion and Affidavit of Support).
-The form must be signed before a notary public.
-It is also important to attach supporting documentation that serves as proof of rehabilitation, such as educational transcripts or letters of recommendation.
+• Fill out the Sealing Application (Notice of Motion, Affidavit of Support).
+The form should be signed before a notary public.
+It is also important to attach supporting documentation that serves as proof of rehabilitation, such as educational transcripts or letters of recommendation

 • Send copies of the application, including the Certificate of Disposition, sealing petition, and other supporting documentation, to the District Attorney.
-Service can be performed by hand delivery or by mail.
+Service can be through hand delivery or by mail.
 Per the law, the DA has 45 days to inform the court about an objection to the sealing.

-• Subsequently, the person who served the District Attorney's office must complete an Affidavit of Service and sign it before a notary public.
+• Subsequently, the person who served the District Attorney's office is required to complete an Affidavit of Service and sign it before a notary public.
 A separate form is required for each DA's office served

-• File all originals, including the original Certificate of Disposition, Notice of Motion and Affidavit in Support, Affidavit of Service, and other supporting documentation with the court.
-This must be the court where the most serious conviction was entered or the court where the most recent conviction was entered (if sealing cases of the same class).
+• File all originals, including the original Certificate of Disposition, Notice of Motion, and Affidavit in Support, Affidavit of Service, and other supporting documents with the court.
+This is the court where the most serious conviction was entered or the court where the most recent conviction was entered (if sealing cases of the same class).
 There is no filing fee to submit a sealing application to a New York court.

-A petitioner obtains a signed Sealed Order from the court if their application is granted.
-Note that it is important to make a copy of all papers for one's personal records.
+Petitioners obtain signed Sealed Orders from the courts if they grant their applications.
+It is important to make copies of all papers for one's records.

 Further information about New York's sealing process is available on the state judiciary's Criminal Records & Sealing page.